-IRI Growth Council: promotes membership in the Institute, investigates the eligibility of new prospects and recommends to the Board those considered desirable for invitation to membership
+IRI Growth Council: promotes membership in IRI, investigates the eligibility of new prospects and recommends to the Board those considered desirable for invitation to membership

 Nominating Committee: solicits nominations for Vice Chairman and new members of the Board of Directors and determines nominees’ willingness to serve.

-Program Committee: organizes and supervises the programs for the Annual Meeting and Member Summit Meetings of the Institute.
+Program Committee: organizes and supervises the programs for the Annual Conference and acts as advisors for other programming needs.

 Knowledge Leadership Team: provides leadership direction to the working groups that perform studies on various aspects of the research process